 1411 Boulder Boulevard

 A FOIA request can be made for any executive branch agency record created or maintained by the National Archives.
 This does not mean, however, that NARA will disclose all records sought.
 As noted above, there are statutory exemptions that authorize the withholding of information of a sensitive nature.
 When NARA does withhold information from you, it must specify which exemption of the FOIA permits the withholding.
 You should be aware that the FOIA does not require agencies to do research for you, to analyze data, to answer written questions, or to create records in order to respond to a request.

 Although there are no special forms required to submit a FOIA request, you may be asked to provide certain information to assist us in identifying the records that are of interest to you.
 FOIA requests must be submitted in writing, either handwritten or typed, and they may be submitted by mail, fax or email.
+You may also submit requests for NARA operational records through FOIAonline.
 See Appendix B for a sample FOIA letter.
 When NARA receives your FOIA request, it will ordinarily send you a letter acknowledging the receipt of your request and assigning it a tracking number, which you may use to track the status of your request.

 All FOIA requests must include a reasonable description of the records requested.
 In making your request you should be as specific as possible with regard to names, titles, dates, places, events, subjects, recipients, or agency component(s) or offices likely to maintain records that are of interest to you.
 The more specific you are about the records or types of records that you want, the more likely it will be that NARA will be able to locate those records.
 Additionally, you should be aware that NARA ordinarily will use the date upon which we begin a record search as the "cut-off" date for determining the records that are responsive to a FOIA request.
 Necessary information will vary depending on the type of records you are seeking.